-We have learned continual data analysis in the beginning needs to be conducted in order to ensure the battery, site non-revenue meter, and system is operating correctly.
+Continual data analysis in the beginning needs to be conducted to ensure the battery, site non-revenue meter, and system is operating correctly.
 Any failures may result in the customer bill increasing rather than decreasing.
 Diligence in reviewing performance data is important in ensuring the battery storage system is operating correctly.